Waterfalls in New York

 Central NY

 The Central New York Region is a very nice area that is most similar to the Finger Lakes as far as geography, but there are no more lakes.
-I still have many, many falls left to visit here, including some real giants such as Chittenango Falls and Salmon River Falls.
+Instead you are met with rolling hills and deep valleys with small towns.
+This part of the state is very rural, and many of these falls are far from the tourist path, but still certainly worth the trouble.
 The Central NY region is bordered by the Finger Lakes to the west, the Adirondacks to the north, and the Catskills to the east.

 NEW!